-- 7.1 If Trust schools provide extended school facilities or before or after school activities directly under the supervision or management of school staff, the Trust's arrangements for safeguarding as written in this policy shall apply. - 7.2 Where services or activities are provided separately by another organisation or individual, either on or off school sites, the Trust will seek assurance that they have appropriate policies and procedures in place to keep children safe and there are arrangements to liaise with the Trust on these matters where appropriate.

-8. Policy Review

-8.1 The Trust will review this policy in line with the procedure for policy review.
+- 7.1 If MDSA provide extended school facilities or before or after school activities directly under the supervision or management of school staff, the school's arrangements for safeguarding as written in this policy shall apply. - 7.2 Where services or activities are provided separately by another organisation or individual, either on or off school sites, the Trust will seek assurance that they have appropriate policies and procedures in place to keep children safe and there are arrangements to liaise with the Trust on these matters where appropriate. - 7.3 The governing body will use the guidance on 'Keeping children safe in out-of-school settings' which details the safeguarding arrangements that schools and colleges should expect these providers to have in place. - 8.
+Policy Review - 8.1 MDSA will review this policy in line with the procedure for policy review. - 8.2 Date for Review

-Date for Review This policy to be updated annually at the first meeting of the Trustees each academic year.
+This policy to be updated annually at the first meeting of the LGC each academic year.